hackedpassword/Z2/README.md

 Looking for some NES nostalgia?
 With a Civ V twist?
 You’ve come to the right place.

+Z2 hasn't been in development in a while.
+It's really 2 mods atm, due to experimentation.
+The non-Z2 portion is a rebuild of G&K that could/should be peeled off into its own mod.
+This side of Z2 is actually really cool, Unciv combat taken to the next level.

+The stopping point here was an issue with the AI that confounded AI settlers, to where gameplay vs AI was too distraught.
+This was an important lesson in Unciv modding - conversion mods (or total conversion TC mods) can quickly become burdened by AI glitches due to unintended original gameplay.
+This lesson has been a serious consideration in advancing my Ultima V mod from a themed graphics mod to a TC mod.

+Resuming work on this mod is a matter of when. =)

 ![](https://raw.githubusercontent.com/hackedpassword/Z2/main/preview.png)

 I’m a huge fan of the original Zelda 2, up to and including no-lives-lost vanila game completion.
 I also have a [less than 7 minute completion speedrun time](https://youtu.be/uHrhG_AkObw) which you may find entertaining. ;)